turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 There are two basic kinds of numbers: integers (whole numbers) and floats (have a decimal point).

 Integers are much easier for both you and the computer to work with.
-You can use normal math operations with integers including `+`, `-`, `/`, and `*`.
+You can use normal math operations with integers, including `+`, `-`, `/`, and `*`.
 Integers have a bunch of methods to help you do math-related things, which you can see by calling `5.methods`.

 ### Repeating Instructions